|

 09.45 P. Gluckman (Auckland)

-The maternal, fetal and postnatal somatotrophic axes in intra-uterine growth
+The maternal, fetal and postnatal somatotrophic axes in intra-uterine growth retardation

 10.30 Coffee